General Information on NEH Public Scholar Program Awards

 This scenario, covering the maximum allowable term of twelve months, is equivalent to 9.5 full-time months.
 This award amount would be $39,900 ($4,200 x 9.5).

 The acceptance form includes a worksheet for plotting your award term.
 Be sure to account for the entire term you have selected.
-Periods should be listed chronologically.
-This information will be used to establish a payment schedule for your entire term, so accuracy is important.
+You should list periods chronologically.
+The NEH will use this information to establish a payment schedule for your entire term, so accuracy is important.

 You may concurrently hold non-NEH funding support (e.g., sabbaticals, supplemental grants, or other grants) for the same project during your NEH Public Scholar term.
-You may not, however, accept or hold more than one NEH individual award (Public Scholar, Fellowship, Award for Faculty, or Summer Stipend) in a given fiscal year (October - September).
-Nor may you work on a project supported by an NEH institutional award while holding an NEH individual award that requires continuous, full-time work.
+You may not, however, accept or hold more than one NEH individual award (Public Scholar, Fellowship, Award for Faculty, or Summer Stipend) in a given fiscal year (October-September).
+Nor may you work on a project supported by an NEH institutional award while holding an NEH individual award on a full-time basis.
 In some cases there are additional restrictions.
 Please contact staff before accepting your award if you have questions about multiple awards.

 6. How would you like the stipend paid?
-Award stipends are paid in installments and prorated according to the term length.
+NEH pays award stipends in installments and prorates them according to the term length.
 Typically, the first payment is made at the beginning of the term period and subsequent payments are made every third month through the award term.
-The payment schedule and amounts for your particular award will be provided with the letter officially making the award.
+NEH will provide the payment schedule and amounts for your particular award with the letter officially making the award.

 a.
 Payments electronically deposited into your checking or savings account using the Automated Clearing House (ACH) system.

 b.
-Payments electronically deposited into an account of your employing institution also using the Automated Clearing House (ACH) system.
+Payments electronically deposited into an account of your employing institution using the Automated Clearing House (ACH) system.
 Some institutions are willing to continue paying fringe benefits if payments are made through them.
 Please consult with your institution about this option.
-NOTE: If this option is selected, institutions are authorized to return any unspent award funds to the recipient at the end of the award period to cover additional costs not administered through the institution.
+NOTE: If you select this option, your institution is authorized to return any unspent award funds to you at the end of the award period to cover additional costs not administered through the institution.

 Please note that payments cannot be sent to foreign addresses or deposited in non-U.S. banks.

 IMPORTANT: The acceptance form does NOT request banking information for direct deposit of your award payments.
-Once your completed and signed acceptance form is received by NEH, you will be sent an award letter that includes instructions for submitting your banking information to NEH.
+Once NEH receives your completed and signed acceptance form, you will be sent an award letter that includes instructions for submitting your banking information to NEH.

 8. Do you need a larger first payment?
 If you have particularly high initial expenses, you may receive a larger first payment to cover them.

-9. Acceptance and Certification: You must accept or decline the offer of a 2016-2017 NEH Public Scholar award no later than November 18, 2016.
-To accept the award, please complete, sign, and return the acceptance form to the NEH Public Scholar Program by either scanning and e-mailing it to email@example.com or faxing it to (202) 606-8204 by this deadline.
+9. Acceptance and Certification: You must accept or decline the offer of a 2017-2018 NEH Public Scholar award no later than September 18, 2017.
+To accept the award, please complete, sign, and return the acceptance form to the NEH Public Scholar Program by either scanning and e-mailing it to @email or faxing it to (202) 606-8204 by this deadline.